Editorial Standards

 When You Do Not Need a Voucher

 Skip Form 1040‑V if you pay electronically, if you authorize an electronic funds withdrawal while e‑filing, if you pay by card through an IRS‑approved processor, or if you pay in cash at a retail partner or an IRS Taxpayer Assistance Center.
-Those payments post through separate systems and do not use a paper voucher.
+Those payments post through separate systems and do not use a paper voucher, so completing a 1040‑V alongside an online payment is not required and can cause duplicate posting confusion.

 - EFTPS, still available and free, is best if you want more control, recurring payments, or you manage payments for others.
 New enrollments for individuals are being phased out, although existing individual users can still pay.